YorkEarwaker/Climate-Model/eco/README.md

 # Ecology eco

-Ecological capability and concerns, monitoring, eco impacts, waste management, externalisation ecological costs, public health costs, biosphere, biome,
+Ecological capability and concerns, monitoring, eco impacts, waste management, externalisation ecological costs, public health costs, biosphere, biome, .

+Can any environment on earth now considered to be entirely truly natural and untouched by humanity?

 ## Status